AppliedMechanics/AMrotor/docs/examples/Laval_Modal/Simulation_modal_Laval.rst

 Simulation_file_LavalModal
 ++++++++++++++++++++++++++

-This is an example code for a working simulation file of a simple Laval rotor for system analyses (Campbell, Modal, FRF analyses).
+This is an example code for a working Simulation file of a simple Laval rotor for system analyses (Campbell, Modal, FRF analyses).
 All code snippets can be copied and pasted into a Matlab script in the given order (recommended) and executed directly.

 Closing of all previous figures and cleaning of the workspace: